aleshaleksey/fansys23/03-movement-exploration.md

 [Running](04-combat.md#actions-in-combat) and [sprinting](04-combat.md#actions-in-combat) cause most characters to tire more quickly than moving at their base speed.
 Any time spent "running" or "sprinting" is subtracted from global journey time as usual.

-- For ["walk"](#walking), ["swim"](#swimming) and ["climb"](#climb) modalities a character can **run** for [CON] hours without fatiguing.
-Thereafter, for every 10 minutes of running the character must succeed a [CON] save (Threshold=[16 + number of previous saves]) or expend 1 SP die.
-If it has no SP die, it loses 1 HP instead and gains the crippled condition in one of the limbs that it uses for running.
-This limit is not reset when a character stops running.
-After a character takes a ["short rest"](04-combat.md#short-rest), it regains 1 hour of run time.
+- For ["walk"](#walking), ["swim"](#swimming), ["flight"](#flight) and ["climb"](#climb) modalities a character can **run** for [CON] hours without fatiguing.
+Thereafter, for every 10 minutes of running the character must succeed a CON save (Threshold=[16 + number of previous saves]) or expend 1 SP die and gain the crippled condition in one of the limbs that it uses for running.
+If it has no SP die, it loses 1 HP instead and gains the crippled condition as if it had failed the CON save.
+To regain run time a character must rest.
+After a ["short rest"](04-combat.md#short-rest), a character regains 1 hour of run time.
 After a ["long rest"](04-combat#long-rest) it regains all of its run time.
-- For the ["flight"](#flight) modality, a character can run for [CON] x 10 minutes without fatiguing.
-Thereafter, for every 10 minutes of running the character must succeed a [CON] save (Threshold=[16 + number of previous saves]) or expend 1 SP die.
-If it has no SP die, it loses 1 HP instead and gains the crippled condition in one of its limbs that it uses for running.
-This limit is not reset when a character stops running.
-After a character takes a ["short rest"](04-combat.md#short-rest), it regains 10 minutes of run time.
-After a ["long rest"](04-combat#long-rest) it regains all of its run time.
 - Run time is shared between all movement modalities.
-Thus, a character that has +3 [CON] and has flown (at run speed) for 30 minutes, has no flight run time left, and 2 hours 30 minutes for the other modalities.
-If the same character had instead ran (walking modality, run speed) for 1 hour, it has no run time left for its flight.
+Thus, a character that has +3 [CON] and has flown (at run speed) for 1 hour, has no flight run time left, but does have 2 hours left for other modalities.
+If the same character had instead ran (walking modality, run speed) for 1 hour, it has no run time left for its flight, but does have 2 hours left for other modalities.
-- For other modalities, running is not possible.
+- For modalities other than "walk", "swim", "flight" and "climb", running is not possible.

 #### Sprinting and Fatigue

 [sprinting](04-combat.md#actions-in-combat) is explosive movement and causes fatigue much more quickly than running.
 Any time spent "sprinting" is subtracted from global journey time as usual.

 - For ["walk"](#walking) and ["swim"](#swimming) modalities a character can **sprint** for [STR] [rounds](04-combat.md#flow-of-combat) (6 seconds per round) without fatiguing.
-Thereafter, for every round of sprinting the character must succeed a [CON] save (Threshold=[16 + number of previous saves]) or expend 1 SP die.
+Thereafter, for every round of sprinting the character must succeed a CON save (Threshold=[16 + number of previous saves]) or expend 1 SP die.
 If it has no SP die, it loses 1 HP instead and gains the crippled condition in one of its limbs, if it hasn't already.
 This limit is not reset when a character stops sprinting, but resets at the end of a ["short rest"](04-combat.md#short-rest).
 A character can also reset its sprint limit by not moving faster than "walk" (1x base speed) for at least 1 minute and expending an SP die.
 - For other modalities sprinting is not possible.

 #### Fatigue Table